cslotboom/planesections/README.md

 ## Status
-The next development steps are to:
-- [] Add labels to diagrams.

 PlaneSections is almost "feature complete" in terms of it's analysis functionality.
 The only additional analysis features I might include are:
 - Spring supports
 - Internal hinges